Please “Subscribe” in the sidebar to the right if you would like to be on our mailing list to receive information about our next season’s concerts.

 March 3rd — Camerata

-The Annex Chamber Choir presents a solo concert, featuring an eclectic programmer in an intimate setting.
-Highlighting jewels of the chamber repertoire by Byrd, Duruflé, Poulenc, Worthington, Sirett, and others.
+The Annex Chamber Choir presents an eclectic programme in an intimate setting, highlighting jewels of the chamber repertoire by Dufay, Tallis, Rheinberger, Sirett, Gershwin, and others.
 Featuring guest artist Mark Chambers, cello.

 St. Andrew’s United Church, 117 Bloor Street East